 If you have an older furnace, it may have a standing pilot—this means the pilot light stays lit all the time.
 Newer furnaces use electronic ignition using either a hot surface ignition method or an intermittent pilot system.

 In either case, over time, ignition systems suffer from wear and tear and may need replacement.

 Solution.
 If you have a hot surface ignitor you can try cleaning off the buildup of carbon deposits with compressed air.
+Be very careful with this – as some of these are very brittle.
 If that doesn’t work and you need to physically clean it, do the following.

 - Power down the furnace